sethschori/obsidian-site/docs/index.md

 # Hello
 I'm Seth and this is my digital garden and blog.
 My intention with this [digital garden](https://lyz-code.github.io/blue-book/digital_garden/) is to have a place to put information I learn and to build and share knowledge.
 Unlike blog posts, the entries in this learning garden won't be polished pieces of writing.
-In fact, if I'm successful at using there will always be entries
+In fact, if I'm successful at using my garden, there will always be incomplete entries.
+That's because my attitude
+Some topics I may cultivate in this garden will include: degrowth,